 Lynch Syndrome is an autosomal dominant hereditary colon cancer Syndrome cause by mutations in 1 of 4 mismatch repair genes (MLH1, MSH2, MSH6 and PMS2).
 The MLH1 and MSH2 genes are the two most common causes of Lynch Syndrome with the MSH6 and PMS2 genes account for less.
 These are genes that help repair damage to other genes.
 If this damage is not repaired, the cell may die or grow uncontrolled.
 The latter option is the cause of cancer.

 Important to Note

-In 2024, according to the American Cancer Society, 152,810 people are expected to be diagnosed with colorectal cancer, and over 50,000 people will die from it.
+In 2024, according to the American Cancer Society, 152,810 people are expected to be diagnosed with colorectal cancer, and 53,010 people will die from it.
 Earlier diagnoses leads to lower cancer stage and a higher survival.